 When you push your foot off, make sure you don’t allow it to go back behind you too much.
 The emphasis should not be on pushing back, rather it should be on having a great Big Toe Range Of Motion.
 This means, your focus should be on getting your foot up to be able to create a quick leg cycle.

 As soon as your foot comes up off the ground, you should immediately drive it back up underneath your hip.
 This allows you to get your foot out in front and get back into the position where you first started, the knee up, extend, and pull.
+This additionally stretches the achilles tendon, a stretch shortening cycle.

 4. Core Strength For Better Turnover